View previous topic :: View next topic |

 Don't go more than 7500 RPM and 115 MPH on the speedo but was on 5 th gear cause the ratio is too long.
 Red line is 10 000 RPM.

-Must modified oil pump adjustement which is actually the adjustement gives on workshop manual cause it's clear the engine feeds too mucch two stroke oil and this explains also -not only - why the engine doesn't really works under 6000 RPM
+Must modified oil pump adjustement which is actually the adjustement gives on workshop manual cause it's clear the engine feeds too mucch two stroke oil and this explains also -not only - why the engine doesn't really works under 6000 RPM Neutral

 Must change the ratio with one teeth less on the front sprocket cause actal ratio is too long.

-Use around 12 liters by 100 kilometers and stopped without petrol at an half mile of a petrol station :up cause the warning light isn't easy to see on the day light.
+Use around 12 liters by 100 kilometers and stopped without petrol Embarassed at an half mile of a petrol station :up cause the warning light isn't easy to see on the day light.

 Must works on the eprom cause the engine uses also too much petrol.

 But the V due is incredible light and you can put it exactly where you want and movesit if necessary, the braking is also incredible and the explanation is the weigh, frame is perfect and at 115 MPH on curve the bike doesn't move at all.
+Mr. Green

 The V due is mostly as I hope it was and with new adjustements must be a dream.